CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 1. Change plan view to Tasks for Many People (you can also choose People for Many Tasks, which will show the grid listed by person with all tasks they are assigned to rather than by task with all people assigned to each task).

    - If you wish to only view specific tasks, copy the task name and paste it into Task Name field.
 Note: if the task name is 9.
 CLIN 2001 PM, you will need to lose the number and enter CLIN 2001 PM
-   - If you don't select specific tasks, the grid will show all tasks including inactive ones and non-billable
+   - If you don't select specific tasks, the grid will show all tasks including inactive and non-billable

 2. Select planning period criteria